 Rivian initially stated that their R1T (the truck seen here) and their R1S (an SUV) can be flat towed behind an RV.
 (Photo credit: Rivian)

 At that time, they indicated that Rivian EVs would need to be put on a flat-bed trailer to be towed behind another vehicle.
-This, of course, was a big disappointment that we hope will be corrected some day soon.
+This, of course, was a big disappointment, and we hope it will be corrected soon.
 But as of now, there do not appear to be ANY all-electric vehicles that are capable of being flat-towed, four wheels down.
 There ARE some HYBRID vehicles that are able to be flat-towed, but be sure to check with the manufacturer before assuming.

 One more thing…

 A reader suggested in the comments section of one of our recent posts that the Ford F-150 Lightning can be flat towed, but as of the writing on this post, we haven’t found any information to confirm this.
 The Lightning has permanent magnet motors that always rotate when the wheels are in motion.
-In a flat towing situation, this would damage the motors when dragging them behind an RV.
-As we write this in 2025, we find no information suggesting that the Lightning can be flat-towed.
+In a flat-towing situation, this would damage the motors by dragging them behind an RV.
+As we write this, we find no information suggesting that the Lightning can be flat-towed.
 If you’d like to search whether a particular Ford vehicle can be flat towed behind an RV, check this page on Ford’s website for instructions on how to do so.

 Meanwhile, if electric vehicle manufacturers DO allow their EVs to be towed behind an RV, wouldn’t it be fantastic to have a built-in auxiliary braking mechanism using the EV’s regenerative brakes… as well as the ability to recharge while being towed (either through an umbilical connection between the RV and the car OR through a regenerative electric generation mode)?
 Potentially exciting innovations for sure!